-When it comes to Thai food in the Twin Cities, MPLS doesn’t stand a chance against STP (and only a few places in California maybe have a chance to battle our TC Thai cuisine, as the only state with a larger Thai community).
+When it comes to Thai food in the Twin Cities, Minneapolis doesn’t stand a chance against St. Paul (and only a few places in California maybe have a chance in a battle against our Thai cuisine, as the only state with a larger Thai community).

-Thai food is not always a common item in U.S. cities: While traveling in NYC for example, I realized that there isn’t a large Thai community and were therefore a noted lack of good Thai restaurants.
-This in a city that is often referred to as the restaurant capital of the world.
+Thai food is not always a common item in U.S. cities: While traveling in NYC for example, I realized that there isn’t a large Thai community and was therefore a noted lack of good Thai restaurants to be found.
+And this in a city that is often referred to as the restaurant capital of the world.

 Talk about a hole-in-the-wall: Thai Cafe is a hidden gem on St. Paul’s University Ave.
 University is known for having vast cultural neighborhoods (like the Little Mekong neighborhood where Thai Cafe is located) and tons of diversity.
 Find yourself immersed here in the best green papaya salad around, period, and make sure to enjoy some bubble tea and cream cheese wontons with shredded carrot and scallion as well, all while watching Planet Earth on the screens hanging from the walls.